Skip to main content

 The pacing was perfect, the atmosphere phenomenal, and every dish a book of interesting flavours that had you savour each bite.

-In fact, enjoying a tasting menu sans pairing can often even be more phenomenal, as you’ll get to delight in the flavours a tad more without cloudy judgement.
-And while wine can often bring out flavours – and vice versa – we all know that a good dish can definitely stand on its own.
+In fact, enjoying a tasting menu without wine can actually significantly enhance the experience as you’ll get to delight in the flavous a tad more.
+Of course wine can often bring out flavours – and vice versa – but a good dish can (and definitely should) stand on its own.

 Visit The Happy Uncles In Cape Town

-Menus and even restaurant layout is catered to guests, so booking is required.
+It’s worth noting that both the menus and the restaurant layout are catered to guests, so booking is required.
+You’ll find all the details below.

 The Happy Uncles Contact Details